Data skills development strategies for a national research data commons.

 A key activity in our Skills program is the annual ARDC Digital Research Skills Summit.
 The ARDC Skills Summit brings together the digital research skills community to share best-practice and guide strategy, providing a necessary forum for skills communities to network, exchange knowledge, build skills, share new initiatives, celebrate success and work together on common challenges.

-The ARDC Skills Summit will be held on 13 October 2021, concurrently with the eResearch Australasia Conference, creating new and exciting collaboration opportunities within the research support community.
+The ARDC Skills Summit was held on 13 October 2021, concurrently with the eResearch Australasia Conference, creating new and exciting collaboration opportunities within the research support community.

-Sessions at the ARDC Skills Summit will include:
+Sessions at the 2021 ARDC Skills Summit included: